fifth-postulate/4_rules_simple_design/code/fizz_buzz.md

 new test, works correctly we can safely delete the original tests.
 These only duplicate both the knowledge of what to test and the knowledge how to test is.

-We do make a mental note that our test cause does not express intent very clearly.
+We do make a note that our test cause does not express intent very clearly.

 ### `fizzbuzz.of(5)`